2006 Launch

 MSA launches Volunteers in Motorsport at Autosport International

-The Motor Sports Association officially launched its ambitious five-year programme to increase significantly the numbers of volunteer officials and marshals in both two- and four-wheeled motor sport at the 2006 Autosport International show at the NEC.
+The Motor Sports Association officially launched its ambitious five-year programme to increase significantly

-Volunteers in Motorsport represents the first ever centrally co-ordinated activity to address the issues of recruitment, retention, training and development among the essential motor sport volunteer community.
+Volunteers in Motorsport represents the first ever centrally co-ordinated activity to address the issues of

-It is the first sporting initiative to secure government funding, securing £150,000 from the Motorsport Development Board, supported by matched funding from the MSA`s Motor Sports Training Trust.
+It is the first sporting initiative to secure government funding, securing £150,000 from the Motorsport Development Board,

 Volunteers in Motorsport will cover four key areas:

-=> A recruitment campaign to increase numbers across the sport;
+a recruitment campaign to increase numbers across the sport;

-=> A retention strategy to recognise experience, increase motivation and reduce further decline;
+a retention strategy to recognise experience, increase motivation and reduce further decline;

-=> A national programme to provide relevant, structured and professional training that is accessible to all;
+a national programme to provide relevant, structured and professional training that is accessible to all;

-=> and a framework for schemes that recognise personal development and simplify the process of cross-discipline participation.
+and a framework for schemes that recognise personal development and simplify the process of cross-discipline participation.

-Running parallel to this, the MSA will be looking at marshals' welfare, such as the provision of better facilities, in order to improve the environment for volunteers.
+Running parallel to this, the MSA will be looking at marshals` welfare, such as the provision of better facilities, in order to improve the environment for volunteers.

 Top of page